cmcsun/cs2ansible/README.md

 git clone this repo on master and slave

-sudo python create_user_with_sudo.py to create user on slave node -  do on slave
+sudo python create_user_with_sudo.py to create user on slave node -  do on slave (works on Arch, does not work on fedora for some reason)

 create ssh key - do on master